The 11 Best Winter Wedding Venues in Texas

 This breathtaking concert hall is home to the Dallas Symphony Orchestra and Dallas Symphony Chorus (and hopefully your future wedding).
 The world-renowned hall’s traditional interior is balanced out with a modern exterior that uses curved architecture and floor-to-ceiling glass paneling –– perfect for glamorous, light-filled portraits of the bride and groom.
 The sophisticated lobby and theater setting can be rearranged to accommodate even the most extravagant events.

-10. Cherish each other at Moon Chapel in Dripping Springs
+10. Cherish each other at this downtown gallery in Houston

 11. Make some memories in this modern art gallery and garden in Fort Worth